 UNC Softball Weekly Release

-Platten Gives 'Extra' Effort: Junior Whitney Platten is off to a good start batting .370 in her first season with the Bears.
-Platten is tied with teammate Erin Peterson for the team lead in total hits with 34.
-Of Platten's 34 hits, 15 have gone for extra bases.
-Platten has nine doubles and six home runs in 27 games played.
+Platten Gives 'Extra' Effort: Junior Whitney Platten is off to a good start batting .371 in her first season with the Bears.
+Platten has 26 hits and 11 of those hits have been for extra bases.
+Platten has tallied seven doubles and four home runs in her 21 games of action.

 Bears Take 2nd: The Bears placed second overall at the Mean Green/Wells Fargo Classic by winning two contests.
 The Bears defeated Harvard and New Mexico in the tournament and went 2-3 in the three-day event.
 UNC tied with Harvard for second place but won the tiebreaker based on a head-to-head matchup.